x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 - The Hybrid Agent supports a single migration endpoint with the service default limits.
 Multiple migration endpoints utilizing your custom endpoint/URL is not supported.

-- The Hybrid Agent supports a single Exchange Organization.
-Multiple Exchange Orgazation Hybrid is not supported.
+- The Hybrid Agent supports a single Exchange organization.
+Multiple Exchange organization hybrid is not supported.

 > [!NOTE]